 The Compass Points | COLLAPSENET

-NORTH – A NEW, SUSTAINABLE HUMAN PARADIGM MUST BE ROOTED IN LOCAL, CHEMICAL-FREE FOOD PRODUCTION, EXTENDED FAMILY AND COMMUNITY
+NORTH – A NEW, SUSTAINABLE HUMAN PARADIGM MUST BE ROOTED IN LOCAL, CHEMICAL-FREE FOOD PRODUCTION, EXTENDED FAMILY AND COMMUNITYGreat piece billed as core beliefs.
+This should be the core beliefs of everyone!

 The two primary and most visible points of contact between humans and the earth are where one sleeps and where one’s food originates.
 Our future relations with each other and the planet will be governed by distance and a return to ways of life that allowed our species to survive in a pre-industrial world, and preserving and adapting technology to a new set of priorities.
 Local food production will become the foundation of human experience, art and culture.